Open-HITC/Open-HITC-benchmark/CODES.md

-# Existing codes
+# Existing codes for H transport

-To demonstrate the diversity of codes used in the community and the need to define common test cases, some identified codes used in the fusion community are listed
+To demonstrate the diversity of codes used in the community and the need to define common test cases, some identified codes used in the fusion community for H transport are listed

 DIFFUSE - 1978 <br>
 https://doi.org/10.1016/0022-3115(78)90160-5